Return on Sales (ROS): How to Measure and Improve Profitability | Income|Outcome

 What Is a Good Return on Sales?

 A high Return On Sales percentage, like the 25% achieved by Apple in September 2023, indicates strong profitability.
-Most companies typically aim for a Return On Sales of 5-10%, making Apple's 2023 performance particularly noteworthy.
+Most companies typically aim for a Return On Sales of 5-10%, though benchmarks vary by industry.
+This makes Apple's 2023 performance particularly noteworthy.

 Other companies with noteworthy ROS: In 2023 Google had ROS of 24%, Facebook was 29%, and Microsoft 2023 was a whopping 36%!